-Functionally, the building comprises of four sections; three of them belong to the hospital and the last one being the skill centre.
-Every section has been planned and conceptualized for its functionality-driven design and a distinct formal response as a result.
-The three blocks of the hospital, namely, the general hospital block, the procedure block, and the multi-specialty block, all have been planned keeping in mind the ease of functionality and avoiding criss-cross movement.
+Functionally, the building comprises of four sections; three of them belong to the hospital and the last one being the Skill Centre.
+Every section has been planned and conceptualized for its functionality- driven design and a distinct formal response as a result, while also avoiding crisscross movement.